Jhargrove129/CS-499/artifacts.md

 - **Algorithmic trade-offs:** Decisions balancing readability, maintainability, and efficiency
 - **Innovative tools/techniques:** Practical development tools and improvement workflow
 - **Security mindset:** Input validation, safer data handling, and graceful error handling

-> If you have separate artifacts for Algorithms & Data Structures and Databases, add them here as additional sections with links.